denn1s/apple-and-lily/Ch. 16 - Karin.md

 My eyes locked on the hem of that stupidly short skirt.
 With each step, the fabric shifted.
 Lifted.
 Just a fraction.

-*Thump.* One Step.
+*Thump.* One step.

 *Thump.* Another.

 *Thump.* One more.

-I couldn't have looked away if my life depended on it.
+I couldn't look away.
+Not even if my life depended on it.
+And at this moment, I was sure that was a fatal mistake.

-Then she stopped.
+She stopped.

-She stood in front of me.
-Close enough that I had to tilt my head back just to see her face.
-Close enough that there was no mistaking where my eyes had been locked.
+Right in front of me.
+Close enough that I had to tilt my head back to see her face.
+Close enough that there was no mistaking where my eyes had been.

-I swallowed hard.
-My throat was dry as sand.
+I swallowed.
+My throat was as dry as sand.

-An amused laugh left her lips.
+She laughed.
+Amused.

-"Don't worry," she said brightly, like she was trying to calm a spooked animal.
-Which, to be fair, she absolutely was.
+“Don't worry,” she said, all bright and innocent.
+Like she was calming a spooked animal.

+Which, fair.
+I was.

-"I'm still wearing my shorts underneath..."
+“I'm still wearing my shorts underneath…”

-And then, to my absolute, soul-leaving horror, she reached for the hem.
+And then—to my absolute, soul-leaving horror—she reached for the hem.

-"See?"
+“See?”

-My hand shot out and clamped down on her wrist before she could lift the fabric.
-Pure survival instinct.
+My hand shot out and clamped down on her wrist.
+Pure reflex.

-"Stop," I choked out.
-"I will actually die."
+“Stop,” I choked out.
+“I will actually die.”

 She just laughed again.
 Musical and utterly merciless.
-"You're no fun," she pouted, pulling her hand back.
+“You're no fun,” she pouted, pulling her hand back.
 She shifted into a thinking pose instead.

-"Still..." she said, tilting her head.
-"I feel like I'm missing something for the full *sensei* look."
+“Still…” she said, tilting her head.
+“I feel like I'm missing something for the full *sensei* look.”

-"Yeah," I croaked.
-"About two more layers of clothing."
+“Yeah,” I croaked.
+“About two more layers of clothing.”

 She gave me a deadpan look.
-"I'm literally wearing more clothes than I was five minutes ago."
+“I'm literally wearing more clothes than I was five minutes ago.”

-She was right.
-Technically.
-She was absolutely wearing more clothes.
+If that was true, technically, _technically_, she was wearing more clothes.

-But somehow, through some cursed devil magic, that made it infinitely worse.
+And yet somehow, through some cursed devil magic, that made it infinitely worse.

+My eyes betrayed me, dropping back to that damn skirt like they were magnetized.

 Her eyes scanned my face, and then they lit up with a terrifying spark of realization.
-"Oh!
+“Oh!
 I know.
-Glasses!"
+Glasses!”

-Her hand started moving towards my face.
+Her hand started moving toward my face.

 And I panicked.

-I scrambled backward across the bed, my brain screaming one word on repeat. *Run.
-Run.
-Run.* My hands slipped on the covers.
+I scrambled backward across the bed, my brain screaming one word on repeat.

+*Run.*

+My hands slipped on the covers.
 My feet tangled in fabric.
-I didn't stop until my back slammed against the wall.
+I didn't stop until my back hit the wall.

 Lily followed.
 One hand pressed into the mattress.
 Then the other.

-"Just give it up," she said, bringing one knee onto the bed.
+“Just give it up,” she said, bringing one knee onto the bed.
 She leaned forward with that same patient, devilish smile.

 Huh.
 She actually was wearing shorts.
-I could see a flash of white fabric just under her—
+I could see a flash of white fabric just under the—

 *KARIN.
 EYES UP.
-NOW*
+NOW.*

-I jerked my eyes away, but what they found where the straining buttons of her jacket...
+I jerked my gaze away, but it landed on the straining buttons of her blazer instead.

 Oh god.
 That was worse.

-She laughed again, a soft sound that did terrible things to my heart rate.
-"Honestly," she said, sitting up.
-"You are so silly.
-I'm wearing my gym shirt underneath."
+She laughed again.
+It was soft but deadly.
+“Honestly,” she said, sitting up.
+“You're so silly.
+I'm wearing my gym shirt underneath.”

-She brought a hand to the third button of her suit.
+She brought a hand to the third button.

-"Here, I'll show y—"
+“Here, I'll show y—”

-My hand flew out again, this time clamping down on hers, stopping her fingers just as they began to pull.
+My hand shot out.
+Clamped down on hers.
+Stopped her fingers right as they touched the button.
 Relief flooded through me for exactly half a second.

-And then I realized where my hand was.
+Then I realized where my hand was.

-It was hovering, by the smallest margin, directly over her chest.
+Hovering.
+Directly over her chest.
+By the smallest margin.

-I froze.
+I froze cold, but the heat beside my fingers was unmistakable.

-After the longest heartbeat in my pathetically short life, she whispered.
+After the longest heartbeat in my pathetically short life, she whispered:

-"Gotcha."
+“Gotcha.”

 Her free hand darted forward.
 In one smooth motion, my glasses were gone.

 And the world dissolved into a blur.

 ### The Words She Never Said
 >
 **Pairings:** Karin/Literally The Devil
-**Tags:** Yuri, Mutual Pining, Dust Allergies, Symbolism With Candles, Angst With Elegant Vocabulary, Author Needs Therapy **Summary:** A pair of idiots meet on a castle library.
+**Tags:** Yuri, Mutual Pining, Dust Allergies, Symbolism With Candles, Angst With Elegant Vocabulary, Author Needs Therapy **Summary:** A pair of idiots meet in a castle library.
 >
 _Human Girl Karin pretended not to stare as Pureblood Vampire Lily crossed the marble floor.
 That golden cascade of hair caught the candlelight like captured dawn.
 Those crimson eyes held sunset's fire.
 And that pale skin was like evening clouds.
 A beauty that held day's colors captive yet commanded night itself._
 >
-_Every night Pureblood Vampire Lily would draw forth the same ancient volume from the same shelf.
-And every night, Human Girl Karin wondered what it would be like to surrender, to be bound within that endless will, to share that eternity which belonged only to her..._
+_Every night, Pureblood Vampire Lily would draw the same ancient volume from the same aging shelf.
+And every night, Human Girl Karin wondered what it would be like to surrender, to be bound within that endless will, to share that eternity that belonged only to her…_
 >
 _But she never asked for it.
 She never would._
 >
 _For vampires must stay fleeting if they are to remain eternal._
 >
 _What the human girl did not know was that from behind an unread tome, she was being watched.
 The vampire had memorized every word here centuries ago.
 Only one mystery remained in this old library, and that was the mortal who stood unshaken before her.
 The one mortal who had not once shown her fear.
-And every night she wondered what it would be like to break that courage, to claim it for herself, to bind it forever to her unending dusk..._
+And every night she wondered what it would be like to break that courage, to claim it for herself, to bind it forever to her unending dusk…_
 >
 _But she never ordered it.
 She never would._
 >